 Community Engagement

 As a minimum, Council will meet all statutory obligations for notification and community consultation as part of the implementation phase of the Property Strategy process.
+Community engagement will be sought as early as possible in the process.

 Attachments